rsz_1dc_secreu_5

 SD-WAN monitors the paths and the application performance on each link (Internet, MPLS, LTE ) and then chooses the best path based on real-time conditions and the business policy.
 In summary, the underlay network is the physical or virtual infrastructure above which the overlay network is built.
 An SDWAN overlay network is a virtual network built on top of an underlying Network infrastructure/Network layer (the underlay).

 An additional layer of information is needed to make more intelligent decisions about how and where to forward application traffic.
-This is the controller-based policy approach that SD-WAN offers, incorporating a holistic view.
+SD-WAN offers a controller-based policy approach that incorporates a holistic view.

 A central controller can now make decisions based on global information, not solely on a path-by-path basis with traditional routing protocols.
 Getting all the routing information and compiling it into the controller to make a decision is much more efficient than making local decisions that only see a limited part of the network.

-There is nothing new here; this design has been in place for the last decade.
+Personal Note: I recently consulted for a private enterprise.
+Like many enterprises, they have many applications, both legacy and new.
+No one knew about courses and applications running over the WAN; visibility was low.
+For the network design, the H.Q. has MPLS and Direct Internet access.
+Nothing is new here; this design has been in place for the last decade.
 All traffic is backhauled to the HQ/MPLS headend for security screening.
-The security stack, which will include firewalls, IDS/IPS, and anti-malware, was located in the H.Q.
+The security stack, including firewalls, IDS/IPS, and anti-malware, was in the H.Q.
 The remote sites have high latency and limited connectivity options.

 Some remote sites have LTE, and the bills are getting more significant.
 The company wants to reduce costs with dedicated Internet access or customer/business broadband.
 They have heard that you can combine different transports with SD-WAN and have several path remediations on degraded transports for better performance.
 So, they decided to roll out SD-WAN.
 From this new architecture, they gained several benefits.